Black serif text that reads "Answers-FAQ."

 • Refer to this webpage to access the petition form for credit overload.
 See under Request for High Credit Load.

-• Current and newly admitted students are matched with an academic advisor in mid-October or after Spring Break during their first Fall or Spring semester at UMD.
+• Current and newly admitted students are matched with an academic advisor in either October or March during their first Fall or Spring semester in Biological Sciences.

 • Students can expect a response within 1-3 business days (or less) for questions sent to their academic advisor by email.
 Faculty and staff are not expected to work and respond to student emails during the weekend or during University-recognized holidays or breaks.